aratekdev/netmon-releases/README.md

 NetMon is a distributed network monitoring system with lightweight agents and a central dashboard for monitoring latency, loss, incidents, alerts, and reports.

-Release assets for NetMon server and agent deployment packages.

 This repository is used to distribute NetMon release packages.

 Download the latest deployment assets from the **Releases** page.

 ## Current release assets: